course-details-portlet

 Course content

-The course further includes the use of modern digital competence, automation and optimization of the drilling process for safe and fast drilling, reduced consumption of materials and thus a smaller footprint from the well construction process.
+The course also includes the use of modern digital competence, automation, and optimization of the drilling process for safe and fast drilling, as well as reduced material consumption, resulting in a smaller footprint from the well construction process.

 Learning outcome